 We work hard to ensure backward compatibility between CloverDX releases as much as possible.
 However, it’s not always possible to combine the evolution and progress of the product with every single feature of the past.
 Here are a few best practices for upgrading CloverDX:

 1. Ask us to help you with the upgrade.
 If you want to ensure the smoothest upgrade process and minimize downtime, our experts can assist you with not only the upgrade itself but also with migrating your legacy graphs and jobflows into the new version.
 This is especially useful for clients who are skipping a couple of versions and upgrading complex environments with lots of investment into graphs, jobflows, and configuration.
+Our Plus and Enhanced plans come with built-in Professional Services which are intended especially for small projects like these to keep you up-to-date, utilizing the latest best practices and keeping the headaches away.
+However, if you're on the Standard plan or are running out of Professional Services hours, no need to worry.
+Contact your account manager to arrange an upgrade assistance project with you.

 2. Check “Compatibility” entries in Release Notes.
 When we make changes to the product that affect compatibility with earlier versions, you’ll find details about the change mentioned in the Compatibility section of the release notes as well as on the detailed list of individual changes for each release.
 We always try to avoid introducing major incompatibilities but if we occasionally do, you’ll find them almost exclusively on major releases.
 Bugfix releases typically don’t introduce issues with compatibility, but there have been cases where a fix (and the new correct behavior) was a potential source of incompatibility.
 We recommend checking compatibility entries for all releases on your upgrade path.